NIO Inc ADR (NIO) Shares Decline Despite Market Challenges - News Heater

-The stock of NIO Inc ADR (NYSE: NIO) has decreased by -6.06 when compared to last closing price of 9.07.Despite this, the company has seen a gain of 1.19% in its stock price over the last five trading days.
-InvestorPlace reported 2024-01-02 that Investors who bought the rumors on Chinese electric vehicle (EV) stocks sold the news, as strong deliveries led to selling pressure.
-Nio (NYSE: NIO ) was down 1%, XPeng (NASDAQ: XPEV ) was down 2.1%, and Li Auto (NASDAQ: LI ) was down nearly 5% in pre-market trading this morning.
+NIO Inc ADR (NYSE: NIO) has experienced a decline in its stock price by -2.54 compared to its previous closing price of 8.27.
+However, the company has seen a fall of -14.53% in its stock price over the last five trading days.
+The Motley Fool reported 2024-01-06 that Nio’s delivery numbers for the latest quarter came in better than expected.

 Is It Worth Investing in NIO Inc ADR (NYSE: NIO) Right Now?